afternun/buckmate/docs/docs/guide.md

       address: location from which files should be copied (use `s3://` prefix for s3 buckets,
        absolute path for files on disk,
-       or path relative to root directory)
+       or path relative to location of this file)
     target:
       address: location to which files should be copied (use `s3://` prefix for s3 buckets,
        absolute path for files on disk,
-       or path relative to root directory)
+       or path relative to location of this file)
     configBoundary: string that acts as prefix and suffix for config map values (Default %%%)
     configMap:
       string key: string value